 Soy sauce, a salty condiment is made through the fermentation of soybeans.
 It is used in dishes for its flavour and sometimes, colour.
 There are many ways to enjoy soy sauce.
 Countries like Indonesia, Malaysia and Thailand produced their own variety of soy sauces.

 The making of light soy sauce mainly consists of two main steps which are mold fermentation and salt fermentation.
-Mold fermentation is done for one week.
+Mold fermentation is carried out for one week.
 During the process, soy beans are washed and soaked for 12 – 15 hours, steamed, drained, and cooled.
-Later, wheat or barley flour which has been roasted and koji powder (Aspergillus oryzae) are added to the soy beans.
+After that, wheat or barley flour which has been roasted and koji powder (Aspergillus oryzae) are added to the soy beans.
 The mixture of the soy beans, starches from the flour and koji powder is known as koji.
-Later, koji obtained from the fermentation will be mixed with salt water with a concentration of 20% and fermented for at least one week or up to six months.
+Then, koji obtained from the fermentation will be mixed with salt water with a concentration of 20% and fermented for at least one week or up to six months.
 The result of this fermentation is named moromi.
 In this step, various flavour components will be produced due to the presence of lactic acid bacteria during the fermentation.
 The final step of making light soy sauce is ripening and pasteurization to increase the storage shelf life.

 How to Choose

 Size: If you do not cook often using light soy sauce, choose a small bottle or package when buying so that the flavour components are still intact even for long shelf life.

 Ingredients: In addition, when buying soy sauce, pay attention to the packaging label carefully.
 Make sure the product is not made from GMO soybeans, that the preservatives used are safe (a few examples of acceptable and safe preservatives are acetic acid and sodium benzoate), and certification from certain institutions such as Halal Certificate for Muslim consumers and certificates issued by the food regulatory institutions to ensure that the product is safe for consumption.